endojs/endo/packages/ses/README.md

 debugging experience in VSCode, and it helps ensure that new code does not depend on anything more than these being enables, which is good practice.

-Compatibility notice: Currently if the `overrideTaming` option is omitted, it defaults to `moderate`, ensuring compatibility with the code written before we introduced this option.
+:warning: Compatibility notice: Currently if the `overrideTaming` option is omitted, it defaults to `moderate`, ensuring compatibility with the code written before we introduced this option.
 We are likely to make two changes which will cause fewer enablements, which may break some old code.
-We will of course but the version number appropriately to indicate this.
+We will of course bump the version number appropriately to indicate this.
    * We are likely to change the default from `'moderate'` to `'min'`.
 Code that depends on the moderate taming can prepare by stating their